sktime/skbase/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 <!--
 Provide the information necessary to reproduce the bug.
-If the bug occurred when executing ``skbase`` related code, provide a reproducible code example.
+If the bug occurred when executing ``skbase`` related code, provide a minimially reproducible code example, including any example data needed.
+See [stackoverflow on minimally reproducible examples](https://stackoverflow.com/help/minimal-reproducible-example) for background.

 If the bug arose in another context, provide instructions for recreating the bug.
 -->